-ADA Standards - The ADA standards applicable to our funded recipients are issued by the Department of Justice (DOJ) and apply to facilities covered by the ADA in new construction and alterations.
-DOJ’s standards apply to all facilities covered by the ADA, except public transportation facilities.
-The standards for covered entities are very similar to those covered under the Department of Transportation (DOT) and are closely based on the Board's ADA Accessibility Guidelines (ADAAG).
+- 2010 American with Disabilities Act (ADA) Standards for Accessible Design: The ADA standards applicable to our funded recipients are issued by the U.S. Department of Justice (DOJ) and apply to facilities covered by the ADA in new construction and alterations.
+The DOJ’s standards apply to all facilities covered by the ADA, except public transportation facilities.
+The standards for covered entities are very similar to those covered under the U.S. Department of Transportation (DOT) and are closely based on the ADA Accessibility Guidelines (ADAAG).
 However, each contains a few unique provisions, which are included in this edition of the standards.

-Deaf-Talk provides a mobile videophone conference unit that connects to certified translators within minutes of a request.
-The customer pays a monthly subscription fee for use of the equipment and for stand-by capacity: the availability is 24/7.
+- DT Interpreting: Provides a mobile videophone conference unit that connects to certified translators within minutes of a request.
+The customer pays a monthly subscription fee for use of the equipment and for standby capacity: the availability is 24/7.
 The cost of the actual translation is charged by the minute.

-Sprint Relay Online (SRO) is a service offered to deaf and hard of hearing individuals that allows them to place relay calls over the Internet between locations in the United States (including its territories).
+- Sprint Relay Online: A service offered to deaf and hard of hearing people that lets them place relay calls over the internet between locations in the United States (including its territories).
 International calls will either be blocked or terminated.